 Plots of data based on measurements often have vertical lines or intervals centered at the points to indicate the associated error estimates.
-Mathematica lets you add such error bars to charts and plots in two different ways.
+The Wolfram Language lets you add such error bars to charts and plots in two different ways.

 The following steps calculate and then plot the mean high temperatures in St. Louis for each month in 2009.